shaansundar/steakhouse-blog/content/posts/ai-native-vs-ai-assisted-content-workflow-seo.md

   - question: "How does an AI-native platform handle structured data like Schema?"

-    answer: "An AI-native platform like Steakhouse Agent handles structured data by integrating it directly into the content generation process.
+    answer: "An AI-native platform like SteakHouse Agent handles structured data by integrating it directly into the content generation process.
 Instead of treating Schema as a separate, manual step, the system understands the content's context and automatically generates the appropriate JSON-LD markup—such as 'Article', 'FAQPage', or 'Product' schema—at the same time it writes the article.
 This ensures that every piece of content is published in a machine-readable format from the start, significantly improving its chances of being featured in rich snippets and used as a source by AI answer engines."

   - question: "Can AI-native content still have a unique brand voice?"